thanos-io/thanos/docs/components/tools.md

   tools bucket cleanup [<flags>]
     Cleans up all blocks marked for deletion

+  tools bucket mark --id=ID
+    Mark block for deletion or no-compact in a safe way.
+NOTE: If the compactor is currently running compacting same block, this operation would be potentially a noop.

   tools rules-check --rules=RULES
     Check if the rule files are valid or not.